 Walther's childlike confidence in the authority of Scripture as God speaking was sometimes interpreted as a mark of pride and cocksureness.
 And there are reasons for such judgment.
 First, he was often very severe with other Lutherans when he suspected them of being disloyal to the divine Word.
 Second, he was undisturbed by the claims of scholars that the result of scientific research had blasted the authority of Holy Writ.
 To him God's Word towers as high as heaven over these earthbound activities of men.
-He says,
+He says, a Ibid., (April), pp. 656 f.

 Though science may consider the results of its research as absolutely certain truths, we do not regard science, but Scripture as infallible.
-If the results of scientific research contradict the clear Scriptures, we are a priori certain that they are nothing but positive error, even though we are not able to prove them erroneous except by an appeal to the Scriptures.38 condescending toward science.
-But really all this only reflects Walther's singlehearted loyalty and submission to the Holy Scriptures, a submission which will always be taken by some as either arrogance or obscurantism.
+If the results of scientific research contradict the clear Scriptures, we are a priori certain that they are nothing but positive error, even though we are not able to prove them erroneous except by an appeal to the Scriptures.

-Such an ingenuous, assured attitude was no doubt irritating to many of his contemporaries and was construed as haughty and
+Such an ingenuous, assured attitude was no doubt irritating to many of his contemporaries and was construed as haughty and condescending toward science.
+But really all this only reflects Walther's single-hearted loyalty and submission to the Holy Scriptures, a submission which will always be taken by some as either arrogance or obscurantism.

-^{36a} Ibid., (April), pp. 656 f.
-37 LuW, 5 (Jan.
+LuW, 5 (Jan.
 1859), 1 ff.